ringcentral/ringcentral-csharp/docs/usage/initialization/Initialization.md

 ## Set User Agent Header

-In additoin to setting the `Application Name` and `Application Version` via the constructor, these can be set using the `SetUserAgentHeader` method.
+In addition to setting the `Application Name` and `Application Version` via the constructor, these can be set using the `SetUserAgentHeader` method.

 ```cs
 ringCentral.SetUserAgentHeader("Application Name", "Application Version");